 Despite its diversity, Nepal has many more religious functions and celebrations.
 In other words, it goes rejoicing carnivals throughout the year.
 It is the usual phenomenon for people to gather at a place together in order to make and let celebrations.
 People with masks lure the eyes of the tourist.

-In Kathmandu, both domestic and international tourists observe festival together with its traditional attires and cuisines
+In Kathmandu, both domestic and international tourists observe the festival together with their traditional attires and cuisines

 As Nepal is prosperous in its iconic natural charm, it is similarly mysterious from the religious and cultural perspective.
 More than six cultural heritage sites of UNESCO stretch out in Nepal.